Back to Arizona

 What This Bill Does

-• Requires that at least one owner of a registered motorcycle has a Class M license before ADOT can issue or renew the registration.
+• Requires that at least one registered owner of a motorcycle must have a license to legally operate a motorcycle to renew its registration.

-• Allows ADOT to give a temporary 30-day registration if someone shows they are enrolled in an approved motorcycle training program.
+• Allows ADOT to issue a temporary 30-day registration if someone is enrolled in an approved motorcycle training program.

 Who It Names or Affects

-• Motorcycle owners who need to register their motorcycles with ADOT.
+• Motorcycle owners who need to renew their registrations.

-• People from rural or low-income areas who want scholarships for driver education programs.
+• Residents of rural or low-income areas seeking driver education scholarships.

 Terms To Know